chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_15_annotated.png" title="Enable Viewing Hidden Files">

 4. Next, you'll upload the kora installation .zip file you downloaded earlier from [Kora's GitHub repo releases](https://github.com/matrix-msu/kora/releases) page.
 Kora is intended to be installed *outside* of the main URL directory you noted in Step 2 of this section; the easiest is to install it into the same directory alongside your main URL directory.
-If you have never changed the default directory that loads when opening File Manager, you are more than likely already viewing the correct location.
+If you have never changed the default directory that loads when opening File Manager, you should be viewing the correct location, which in this example case is named after the user ("geyerbri").

     While at this location, click on "Upload" in the menu at the top.